License GuideSOC 25-2022

 Read more

-Teaching middle school without an active license violates state law across all 50 states.
-Violators face civil fines and must repay any income earned while unlicensed.
-Repeat offenses can result in criminal charges in certain states.
-The specific penalties vary by jurisdiction, so anyone considering this work should verify their state's requirements first.
+Teaching middle school without an active license violates state law.
+Penalties vary but typically include civil fines and forfeiture of any income earned while unlicensed.
+Repeat offenses may result in criminal charges in some states.
+The specific consequences depend on state regulations and the circumstances of the violation.

 Career Outlook